Phalanyx/SparkPark/doc/sprint3/RPM.md

 Detailing the primary goals for the Sprint 3 release following SMART criteria.

 ### **Specific Goals**
-- Implementing functionality to add listings to backend from fronend (CRUD)
+- Implementing functionality to view listings by filters
-- Implementing Geospatial search in listings to retrieve them based on location
+- Implementing listing forms with image upload
-- Implementing parameter based search to retreive listings based on preferences
+- Implementing details shown for map markers
-- implementing image upload
+- implementing frontend UI

 ## Participants and work assignment:
 - **Albert**: Added geospatial query integration and worked on Authentication middleware + routing for backend